pip-services/pip-services-docs/content/en/python/grpc/services/grpc_service.md

 > is_open(): bool

-- **reerror**: bool -True if the endpoint is open with an actively listening GRPC server.
+- **returns**: bool -True if the endpoint is open with an actively listening GRPC server.

 #### _instrument